Put away the dinner dishes and my work still isn't done

-- In Shinryaku!
-Ika Musume, Ika appears to specialise in this with her tentacle hair.
+- In Squid Girl, Ika appears to specialize in this with her tentacle hair.

 - Franken Fran oftentimes attaches her head to a special multi-armed body in order to perform particularly complex surgery.

-- In Ironwood, first mate Tif makes full use of all four of her hands while having a threesome with a jinn and a crewmate.
+- In Ironwood, first mate Tif makes full use of all four of her hands while having a threesome with a djinn and a crewmate.

 - There was once a Mortal Kombat fan fic where Sheeva was driving somewhere with the heroes, and had two arms on the wheel, one on the transmission, and one out the window (and no, it doesn't mention how she learned to drive).